Vladislaus II of Hungary: New regime in Hungary

-Although John Filipec, Bishop of Várad, warned Vladislaus that the Hungarians could only be "forced to obedience with a rod of iron", Vladislaus did not continue Matthias Corvinus's centralizing policies.
+Although John Filipec, Bishop of Várad, warned Vladislaus that the Hungarians could only be "forced to obedience with a rod of iron", Vladislaus did not (and could not) continue Matthias Corvinus's centralizing policies.
 Almost all important decisions were made collectively in the Royal Council and Vladislaus always accepted them, saying Dobrze ("Very well" in Polish), which is the origin of his nickname.
 Thomas Bakócz and Stephen Zápolya were his most influential advisors in the 1490s.
 The Diet of Hungary which had been convoked only five times during the last thirteen years of Matthias Corvinus's rule regained its importance.
 The first Diet assembled in early 1492.
 It only ratified the Peace of Pressburg after most noblemen who had attained the first sessions returned home, because they accused the authors of the treaty of treachery for renouncing Matthias's conquests.

 Casimir IV died on 7 June 1492 after bequeathing Poland and Lithuania to Vladislaus's younger brothers, John Albert and Alexander, respectively.
 Vladislaus laid claim to Poland, but the Polish noblemen elected John Albert king on 27 August.
 Vladislaus had inherited an almost empty treasury from Matthias and he was unable to raise money to finance his predecessor's Black Army (a standing army of mercenaries).
 The unpaid mercenaries rose up and pillaged several villages along the Sava River.
 Paul Kinizsi routed them in September.
 Most mercenaries were executed and Vladislaus dissolved the remnants of the army on 3 January 1493.

 The Ottomans began to make regular raids against Hungary along the southern border.
 An Ottoman army inflicted a crushing defeat on the united army of the leading Croatian barons in the Battle of Krbava Field on 11 September 1493.
 The Ottomans annexed the Adriatic coast to the north of the river Neretva as far as Omiš.
 A few months later, the Croatian noblemen assembled at Bihać and tried to seek assistance from Pope Alexander VI and Maximilian of Habsburg.